bedrock-ws/bedrockpy/docs/foreword.md

 or dektop devices.
 Type that command in the game to find out if your device is supported.

-This does not mean, that you cannot establish a connection in world made on other platforms.
+This does not mean, that you cannot establish a connection in a world made on other platforms.
 By joining for example a world by someone on Playstation with your Android phone, it is possible as long as the Android player has the operator status, to establish